Skip to content

 The download for each image consists of three separate files:

-• .xz-compressed image file
+• .xz compressed image file

-• .sha file for download verification
+• .sha file for download verification (optional)

-• .asc file for image authentication
+• .asc file for image authentication (optional)

 How to check download authenticity?

 All our images are digitally signed and therefore it is possible to check their authenticity.
-You need to issue these commands (Linux/macOS, you might need to install dependencies first, eg. apt-get install gnupg on Debian/Ubuntu or brew install gnupg on macOS. on windows install the current simple gnupg Gnupg:
+You need to issue these commands (Linux/macOS, you might need to install dependencies first, eg. sudo apt-get install gnupg on Debian/Ubuntu or brew install gnupg on macOS. on windows install the current simple gnupg Gnupg:

 # download public key from the database